chanwutk/I24-postprocessing-lite/README.md

 # I24-postprocessing-lite

-A LITE version of the trajectory postprocessing pipeline https://github.com/yanb514/I24-postprocessing.
+A LITE version of the trajectory postprocessing pipeline.
 Project website: https://i24motion.org/.

 This work is in review.
 The prepint is available at https://arxiv.org/abs/2212.07907.